What is Quality Score in Google Ads?

 Google Ads are a fantastic way of getting your business’s products or services in front of some of Google’s billions of active monthly users.
 You can target your ads in a variety of ways, including focusing on specific keywords that users might search for – but how do you know how successful your ads actually are in connecting with your intended audience?

 There are various ways to assess the quality of your ads on Google Ads, but one particularly useful metric is the Quality Score.
-In this post, I’ll explain what the Quality Score means, how it’s determined, and offer some advice for how to improve the Quality Score for your ads.
+In this post, I’ll explain what is Quality Score, how it’s determined, and offer some advice towards improving the Quality Score for your ads.
 This should hopefully allow you to get ahead of the competition when it comes to getting users to click through to your page.

 What is Quality Score in Google Ads?